Sheila E.

 Sheila Cecilia Escovedo (born December 12, 1957), known under the stage name Sheila E., is an American singer, songwriter, musician, and actress.
-Regarded as one of the greatest musicians of her generation, she is known for skills as a multi-instrumentalist, often preferring to play drums or percussion.
+Regarded as one of the greatest percussionists of her generation, she is a multi-instrumentalist known for playing drums and percussion.
 She is sometimes referred to as the "Queen of Percussion".
-Her music incorporated a wide variety of styles, including R&B, funk, jazz, pop, synth-pop, latin pop, and salsa.
+Her music incorporates a wide variety of styles, including R&B, funk, jazz, pop, synth-pop, latin pop, and salsa.

-Born and raised in Oakland, California, Sheila began her music career as a percussionist for the George Duke Band in 1976.
-She departed from the band in 1980.
+Born and raised in Oakland, California, Sheila began her music career as a percussionist for the George Duke Band from 1976 to 1980.
 She rose to mainstream success with release of her debut album, The Glamorous Life (1984), on Warner Bros.
 Records.
 The album's singles "The Glamorous Life" and "The Belle of St. Mark" became international hits.
 The album earned four Grammy Award nominations, including one for Best New Artist.
 Her follow-up album Romance 1600 (1985) produced another top-charting international hit called "A Love Bizarre".
 She released two more albums on Warner Bros.
 Records: Sheila E. (1987) and Sex Cymbal (1991).

 In 2021, she received a Latin Grammy Lifetime Achievement Award.
 In July 2023, she received a star on the Hollywood Walk of Fame.
-In April 2024, she released her ninth album, Bailar.
+In April 2024, she released her tenth album, Bailar.
 The album's single "Bemba Colorá" won a Grammy Award for Best Global Music Performance at 67th Annual Grammy Awards.

 Early life and family

-Born in Oakland, California, Sheila E. is the daughter of Juanita Gardere, a dairy factory worker, and percussionist Pete Escovedo, with whom she frequently performs.
+Born in Oakland, California, Sheila E. is the daughter of Juanita Gardere, a dairy factory worker, and percussionist Pete Escovedo, with whom she frequently performed.
 Her mother is of Creole-French/African descent, and her father is of Mexican-American origin.
 She was raised Catholic.
-Pete Escovedo and his brother Coke Escovedo were born in Los Angeles, and they were the sons of Pedro Escovedo who had immigrated from Mexico at age 12.
+Pete Escovedo and his brother Coke were born in Los Angeles, and they were the sons of Pedro Escovedo who had immigrated from Mexico at age 12.

-Sheila E's uncles include Javier Escovedo, founder of seminal San Diego punk act The Zeros; Alejandro Escovedo, founder of seminal San Francisco punk band The Nuns; Mario Escovedo, who fronted long-running indie rockers The Dragons; and Coke Escovedo, who was in Santana and formed the band Azteca.
-Nicole Richie is Sheila E.'s biological niece, the daughter of Sheila's musician brother, Peter Michael Escovedo.
-Tito Puente was her godfather.
+Sheila E's uncles include Javier Escovedo, founder of the San Diego–punk act the Zeros; Alejandro Escovedo, founder of the San Francisco–based punk band the Nuns; Mario Escovedo, who fronted the long-running indie rockers the Dragons; and Coke Escovedo, who was in Santana and formed the band Azteca.
+Nicole Richie is Sheila E.'s niece, the daughter of Sheila's musician brother, Peter Michael Escovedo.
+Tito Puente was Sheila E's godfather.

 She has publicly stated that, at the age of five, she was raped by her teenaged babysitter, and this event had a profound influence on her childhood development.